 Dental hygienists perform an important role in the dental office.
 Their tasks include removing calculus and stains, helping to prevent dental disease, applying preventive agents and taking radiographs (X-rays).
 Hygienists perform oral cancer screenings, take patients' medical history, take vital signs and educate patients on ways to improve and maintain good oral health.
-Hygienists are professional health care providers who work in a variety of settings that include dental offices, education, research and dental sales.
-They may also work as administrators and advocates for patients’ oral health.

-Job duties may include:
+Other job duties may include:

 A good dental hygienist: